hindutva/hindutva.github.io/paganology/mediterranian/philosophy/neoplatonism/_intro.md

 ### Entities
 - To Hen (τό ἕν), The One: Deity without quality (compare with brahman), sometimes called The Good.
-- Nous (Νοῦς), Mind/ Intellect: The Universal consciousness, from which proceeds
-- Psychē (Ψυχή), Soul: Including both individual and world soul, leading finally to
-- Physis (Φύσις), Nature.
 - henad, unit; the term is taken by Iamblichus, Syrianus and Proclus from Plato’s Philebus, where it is used interchangeably with the term ‘monad’. henad is the first principle (arche) and the measure ( metron) of being; the One is unparticipable, but the henads are participable, therefore they correlate with real beings.
   - Proclus divides henads into transcendent or independent units and those that are immanent and belong to their participants and are irradiations of the first.
   - in theurgy, henads constitute a set of theophanies, i.e. divinity in its many diffenent forms at all different levels of reality, therefore divine henad stands for the god-entity as a whole; the difference between the One and the participable henads (which may be compared with the Egyptian neteru), opens the theurgic way of adoration, worship and ascent.
+- Nous (Νοῦς) aka Demiurge (creator), Mind/ Intellect: The Universal consciousness, from which proceeds
+- Psychē (Ψυχή), Soul: Including both individual and world soul, leading finally to
+- Physis (Φύσις), Nature.

 ### Attributes
 - ""Hyperessential" (Greek huperousios) refers to entities like the Gods who transcend being or substance. "